 Much of the confusion surrounding other species of wood comes mostly from people not understanding the difference between occupational risks and the use of the end product.

-You should know that when most knowledgable sites mention wood allergies, they are generally referring to exposure to dust during the manufacturing process.
+You should know that when most knowledgeable sites mention wood allergies, they are generally referring to exposure to dust during the manufacturing process.

 All wood dust is dangerous, but some pose specific irritant and allergy risks.
 To find out more about manufacturing risks for a specific species of wood, you can check the wood-database to see which reactions have been reported with different types of wood.